peterzjx/pandoc-eqnos/README.md

 To display the corresponding numbering, the equation body should contain the same number of `\label{..}` as the number of the sublabels.
 The actual label names do not matter, the numbering will be based on the order of appearance.

+#### References
+Each sublabel will be referenceble, whose html target points to an empty `<span>` with the sublabel as id.
+Note that this element is not actually a children element of the `math-display`.

 #### Number incremental strategy
-If the `id` of the main equation is absent (i.e. to be exactly `#eq:`), the environment is considered to be anonymous and each sublabel will have its own number, and the main equation will not be referenceable.
-Otherwise, all sublabels will share a major numerical number and each will have a minor number (alphabetical).
+If the `id` of the main equation is absent (i.e. to be exactly `#eq:`), the environment is considered anonymous and each sublabel will have its own number, while the main equation will not be referenceable.
+Otherwise, all sublabels will display a shared major numerical index and each will have a minor alphabetical index.
 Both the main label and sublabels are referenceable.

 #### Tags
-If attribute `tag` is set for the environment, the numbering of all the sublabels inside will be skipped although can still be referenced.
+If attribute `tag` is set for the environment, the numbering of all the sublabels inside will be skipped although can still be referenced (TODO: the displayed ref link will have incorrect numbering).
+The numbering of sublabels will not be displayed.
 To add individual tags for the subequations, avoid using `tag` attribute and use the native `\tag{}` latex command.

 ## Demo
 ```